 Why Your Pool Turns Green and How to Fix It

 Your pool water turns green when algae grows in your pool.
 Algae spores can enter your pool through wind, rain or contaminated bathing suits and equipment.
 When conditions are favorable, algae can grow and flourish at a rapid rate.
 These conditions include an improper imbalance of pool chemicals and inadequate pool cleaning.
 Fortunately, there are steps you can take to remove algae and fix your green pool.
-Follow these steps to turn your water from green to blue.
+Follow these steps from our pool builders San Antonio specialists to turn your water from green to blue and have the best advice for your pool maintenance in winter.

 1. Remove Debris